Homemade Shirley Temple Drink Recipe – Classic Fizzy Pink Mocktail

-Shirley Temple blog post featured cover
+Shirley Temple post featured cover

 When you make the Shirley Temple drink, you really don’t need a long list of things, and everything is very simple to understand.
 Each ingredient has its own little role, and together they make the drink taste sweet, fizzy, and fun.